ezweave/pretty-functional/README.md

 In some ways, the approach I have found to be most practical for Functional Programming, almost _requires_ some form of [Test Driven Development](https://en.wikipedia.org/wiki/Test-driven_development)(TDD).
 TDD is always a rather hard sell on its own, but when you "break your brain" and embrace the FP lifestyle, it becomes a dear ally and _with good reason_.

 And, lastly, if nothing else, learning a new paradigm like FP will open new pathways in your brain and change how you approach problem solving.
-In some very real, but rather esoteric ways, it will "expand your mind."
+In some very real ways, it has the potential to "expand your mind."

 [Table of Contents](#table-of-contents)